More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Findings from Interviews

-P1 narrated a typical day to the author: \begin{quote} ``I get up at 6 in the morning, make breakfast for my family, and send my kid to school.
-Then I do the housework, design, shoot and edit videos, and pick my kid from school.
-After playing with my kid outside, I make dinner, and edit videos.'' \end{quote} In the cases of all of them, we noticed the absence of husbands in housework or child raising.
+Quitting jobs and becoming stay-at-home moms have inevitably brought changes and challenges to our participants' lives (N=4), among which reduced income was repeatedly mentioned (N=3).
+Other aspects included intensive labor for housework and reduced social life.

-\paragraph{\textbf{Different Social Life.}} Social life could be quite different for moms after having a baby.
-Firstly, the frequency of social life may reduce, as in the case of P2 and P3, \begin{quote} ``My social life was frequent before I had a baby, at least once a week.
-Now it's more difficult for me to hang out with friends.
-I need to feed my baby all the time.''
-(P2) \end{quote} \begin{quote} ``My friends are mostly my work partners in the previous job.
-I can't see them now, so I have less of a social life.''
-(P3) \end{quote}
+\textbf{Reduced Income.} The revenue of novice vloggers was hardly comparable to their previous paid employment before they could successfully make profits from advertising and selling products.
+The reduced income has made P1 feel insecure about her family's ability to face risks.
+Such financial challenges motivated her to gain more visibility and attract more followers, and ultimately, earn more money.

-Moms also wanted to hang out with other moms, as P1 said, \begin{quote} ``Since I had my baby, I would hang out with other moms, because we need to accompany our kids in weekends.
-We'd picnic and take a walk together.'' \end{quote} P3 also mentioned making more friends who were moms.
+\textbf{Intensive Labor.} All participants noted that housework was labor-intensive throughout the day, and none of them mentioned their husbands' roles in housework and parenting.
+When we interviewed P1, she was interrupted by the crying of her baby several times.
+She narrated on her daily routine, \textit{``I get up at 6 in the morning, make breakfast for my family, and send my kid to school.
+Then I do the housework, design, shoot and edit videos, and pick up my kid from school.
+After playing with my kid outside, I make dinner, edit and post videos, and interact with my followers.''}

-The decreasing opportunity for social life, as well as the need to meet more moms, may well motivate them to go on social media and identify a mom community to identify with.
+\textbf{Reduced Social Life.} Our participants experienced reduced social activities after giving birth.
+P3 shared, \textit{``My friends are mostly coworkers from my previous job.
+I can't see them now, so I have less social life.''} The reduced income and social life after heading home have motivated some moms to start their vlogging careers, which we will elaborate on shortly.